G-vans/Agri_Plus_wk2/NewREADME.md

 * An access to the Internet

 ## Technology Used
-* HTML - which was used to build the structure of the pages.
+* HTML - this was the markup language used to build the structure of the page.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - this was used to style the page

 [Go Back to the top](#Agri_Plus_wk2)